GSA/cto-website/README.md

 ## Contributing

-Steps for those with commit access:
+Steps for those *with* commit access:

 1. Clone the repository.
 2. Create a feature branch.
 3. Make your changes in the feature branch.
 4. Commit the feature branch.
 5. Open a PR to merge the feature branch into the gh-pages branch.

+Steps for those *without* commit access:

+1. Fork the repository.
+2. Make your changes in your fork.
+3. Commit the changes to your fork.
+4. Open a PR to merge your fork into the upstream repository.

 ## License